Grisgram/gml-raptor/gml-raptor/notes/!_NEW_GAME_README_!/!_NEW_GAME_README_!.txt

 	2) RELEVANT, BEFORE YOU MAKE YOUR FIRST beta OR release BUILD:
 	   Install the raptor-json-compiler setup
-	   Make sure, you enabled the "Add to PATH" checkbox!
+	   Make sure, you enabled the "Add to PATH" checkbox during setup!
 Otherwise it won't work.

 	When both steps are done, feel free to delete this file.